riscv-boom/riscv-boom/docs/sections/intro-overview/rocket-chip.rst

 more.
 Throughout this document you will find references to these Rocket components and descriptions on how they fit into BOOM.

-To get more information about the Rocket core, please visit the `Chipyard Rocket Core documentation <>`__.
+To get more information about the Rocket core, please visit the `Chipyard Rocket Core documentation <https://chipyard.readthedocs.io/en/dev/Generators/Rocket.html>`__.

+..
+Note:: Both Chipyard links point to the ``dev`` documentation of Chipyard to get the most recent documentation changes.